-As we disembarked, Marc wasted no time making friends.
+As we disembarked, my son wasted no time making friends.

 The next forty-five minutes to an hour was spent at the Silambe stop, before returning to Alusai.
 Silambe is a modern facility focused on tourists, with refreshments, a restaurant, and shops.

 We had refreshments in the roof-top restaurant, after a long stair-way climb up the side of the mountain to the restaurant, and of course, to further shops.